Blood

 The Bad

-Pesky to run on modern systems, some pretty dull levels mixed in with the stellar ones.
+Pesky to run on modern systems.
+Some pretty dull levels mixed in with the stellar ones.
+Six (!) different keys allow for some overly complex levels.

 Our Score